 This is all from Jim Lesses’ blog about Ikaria for now.
 A learned, comprehensive approach with an unofficially professional touch, won’t you agree?
-For his sake I have coloured this entry in his favorite shade of *Grecian Blue*.
-It’s very near the general shade of my gravatar icon so I hope I have succeeded to get the code right.
-Check out his Blue Set in Flickr and tell me your opinion.
+Check out his Blue Set on Flickr and tell me your opinion.

 -> the weather broadcast was right; the gale stopped during the night.
 At dawn the wind changed from south to north; clouds came from the sea and covered the northern part of the island. «Misty mountains» and deep gorges hidden in the fog :- wow -: I like this kind of weather.
 It makes me imagine I am in New Zealand !
 I wish I could fly just for once only to take a panoramic photo of the side of the island: clouds on the mountain tops and stripes of mist in the gorges.

 -> its raining; in fact it’s not; it’s spraying.
 Greek language proves very poor in terms of rain.
 They call this weather «very wet».
 I’m sure the English know better and they have a presice word for these crawling curtains of fog and swirling thin raindrops.